Costa del Sol

 Fuengirola also has the Miramar and the Alfil cinemas so now residents have the choice of all the latest films “on the doorstep”.

-In Benalmádena there is an excellent hospital and there are many clinics, dentists and other health professionals who speak English (and many other languages)
+Benalmádena has an excellent hospital and there are many clinics, dentists and other health professionals who speak English (and many other languages)all along the coast.

 Local Attractions